Ruben-van-Breda/pbx-for-dummies/w1/day-05.md

 - Files: `day5_dialplan_snippet.conf` (your internal/outbound example) and optional `day5_call_flow.png` (bridge diagram)
 - Notes: 3 bullets on how your dialplan routes internal vs outbound calls and how failures are handled (e.g., `DIALSTATUS`, backup trunk)
 - Goal: Demonstrate a minimal, safe routing logic with clear patterns and failovers.

+---

+## ✅ Quiz — Day 5 (10 Questions + Answers)

+1) What does a registrar store after a REGISTER request?
+   - Answer: The binding of a user to one or more Contact URIs (locations).

+2) Why is a PBX often called a B2BUA?
+   - Answer: It creates and manages two separate call legs and bridges them.

+3) What is a dialplan?
+   - Answer: A ruleset defining how calls are routed based on patterns/context.

+4) In the Asterisk example, what does `_9X.` mean?
+   - Answer: Pattern: numbers starting with 9, followed by one digit and any digits.

+5) What does `${EXTEN:1}` do in the example?
+   - Answer: Strips the leading 9 from the dialed extension.

+6) Name one reason to add safeguards in outbound routing.
+   - Answer: Prevent accidental international calls; limit by time/caller; whitelist.

+7) Where do endpoint, AOR, and auth objects live for PJSIP in Asterisk?
+   - Answer: In `pjsip.conf` (referenced by the dialplan).

+8) Which application bridges calls in the example dialplan?
+   - Answer: `Dial()`.

+9) How can failures be detected in Asterisk call bridging?
+   - Answer: Using `DIALSTATUS` and handling failover logic.

+10) Give two items typically found in an internal context.
+   - Answer: Extension-to-endpoint mappings (e.g., 1000/1001), local feature codes.